Dr. rer. nat. Patricia Korn (geb. Verheugd)

 Anne Lehmann, Master student

 My team aims at deciphering the importance of a functional viral macrodomain for viral replication and host cell modulation.
-Further we aim at determining how mono-ARTDs and MARylation contribute to an innate immune response using CHIKV as a model.
+Further we aim at determining how mono-ARTDs and MARylation contribute to an innate immune response using CHIKV and SARS-CoV-2 as a model.

 Ekblad T., P. Verheugd, A.E.
 Lindgren, T. Nyman, M. Elofsson, H. Schüler.
 Identification of Poly(ADP-ribose) Polymerase macrodomain inhibitors using an AlphaScreen protocol.
 SLAS Discov.
 2018 Apr;23(4):353-362.